IQ Archive

 February 18, 2026

-The Flynn Effect: Are We Getting Smarter?
-(And Why It Might Be Stopping)
+The Flynn Effect: Are We Actually Getting Smarter?
+(And Why The Data Might Be Terrifyingly Stopping)

-For 100 years, human IQ scores rose steadily.
-Now, data suggests a terrifying reversal.
-We analyze the rise and fall of global intelligence.
+For an entire 100 years, global human IQ scores rose steadily and massively.
+Now, shocking new data suggests a terrifying reversal.
+We deeply analyze the dramatic rise and the potential fall of global intelligence.

 Read More →